tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 # Recommendations for Security / Performance Tradeoffs {#RecSecurity}

 The table below denotes the 5 security levels provided by NIST for PQC algorithms.
 Neither NIST nor the IETF make any specific recommendations about which security level to use.
 In general, protocols will include algorithm choices at multiple levels so that users can choose the level appropriate to their policies and data classification, similar to how organizations today choose which size of RSA key to use.
 The security levels are defined as requiring computational resources comparable to or greater than an attack on AES (128, 192 and 256) and SHA2/SHA3 algorithms, i.e., exhaustive key recovery for AES and optimal collision search for SHA2/SHA3.
-This information is a re-print of information provided in the NIST PQC project {{?NIST}} as of time of writing (July 2023).
+This information is a re-print of information provided in the NIST PQC project {{NIST}} as of time of writing (July 2023).

 | PQ Security Level |            AES/SHA(2/3) hardness                |                   PQC Algorithm                            |
 | ----------------- | ----------------------------------------------- | ---------------------------------------------------------- |